jgordini/apl-quest-notes/apl-quest/2014/It-Is-All-Right-APLQuest-2014-1.md

 This solution uses the inner product to calculate the sum of squares for the legs, making it equivalent to Solution A for [scalar functions](https://aplwiki.com/wiki/Scalar_function) on vectors.
 1. `+.×⍨⍺` - Use inner product to sum the squares of the left argument
-2. `×⍨⍵` - Square the right argument
+2. `×⍨⍵` - Square the right argument using [self-reference](https://aplwiki.com/wiki/Self-Reference)
 3. `(+.×⍨⍺)=×⍨⍵` - Compare the results

 ## Simplification